About Me

 Research

 • Tim Randolph and Karol Węgrzycki.
 "Parameterized Algorithms on Integer Sets with Small Doubling: Freiman’s Theorem, Subset Sum and k-Sum."
-Preprint, 2024.
+ESA 2024. arXiv version

 • We implemented pedagogical strategies designed to give students greater control over the use of class time and grading methods in a major-required computer science theory (CST) course.
 Our methodology addresses the challenges inherent in transferring more power to students in a lecture-based class with a curriculum that requires the sequential mastery of formal mathematical concepts.